UniversalDependencies/docs/_fr-dep/nsubj-expl.md

 csubj:quasi(faudra, acheter)
 ~~~

-N.B.: we decided to use the [nsubj:quasi]() relation to annotate the other dependent of the predicate when it is a nominal and the [csubj:quasi]() when it is a clause.
+N.B.: The [nsubj:quasi]() relation is used for the other dependent of the predicate when it is a nominal and the [csubj:quasi]() when it is a clause.

 `nsubj:expl` also enables us to differenciate between cleft and presentative constructions, in the case where they both use  _c'est_ (or _c'était_, _ce sont_ etc.):